All Episodes

 Okay.

-But if anyone of the other three win, I'll vote for them because they're at least conservatives.
+But if any one of the other three win, I'll vote for them because they're at least conservatives.

-Does any of this stuff about now?
+Now, a question, does any of this stuff about none?

 No wrong answer here.

-What he said was is that George Bush needed to look forward in the future and that going back and rehashing things that Reagan had already taken care of was not going to win in the White House.
+What he said was that George Bush needed to look forward in the future and that going back and rehashing things that Reagan had already taken care of was not going to win him in the White House.

-He has the way I interpret it.
+That's the way I interpret it.

 He did say that.